waepoints/waepointstandards-documentation/README.md

 The repository can be fully uninstalled using the Clean Uninstall The Repository... system command in micro or using the From The Micro Definitions... system command outside of micro, or quick uninstalled by making an distinctive identity reference and definition using one, or both, of the two following phrases...

-> The device I’m using and own I intend, or instance I’m currently running, and have the necessary proper authorization to make a change for, and intend, currently referencing the waepointstandards repository doesn’t...
+> The device I’m using, and own, I intend, and have the necessary proper authorization to make a change for, isn’t stacked on the Standard Definition of Interactions with the Compatible Device(s), and the device doesn’t...

 And or or

-> My interactions and or or my interactions with the compatible device(s), don’t...
+> My interactions with the compatible device(s) and the user(s) of the compatible device(s) while I’m interacting with the device, don’t...

-> **... have reference(s) and definition(s) involving the waepointstandards git repository and or or the standardized Standard Definition**
+> **... have reference(s) and definition(s) involving the waepointstandards git repository, and or or, the Standard Definition of Interactions with the Compatible Device(s)**

 # How To Use The Standard Definition...